witamai9000/witamai9000/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on Digitalization in Electric Distribution and Retail
+- 🔭 I’m currently working at PLN on Digitalization of Electric Distribution and Retail
 - 🌱 I’m currently learning LLM

 <!--